India Boyer: Career

-The Great Depression struck just as India entered the job market.
-She struggled for four years trying to make a career in a profession in which women were barely accepted before giving up and taking an exam for the U.S. Army Corps for Engineers.
-The Corps offered her a permanent job working on navigation and flood control projects, and in 1939 she was promoted to head of the Corps of Engineers' architecture department, a position she held for seven years.
+The Great Depression struck just as Boyer entered the job market and she struggled to make a career in architecture.
+She was eventually hired by the U.S. Army Corps for Engineers where she worked on navigation and flood control projects, including the construction of the Beachmont levy in Cincinnati.
+In 1939, she was promoted to head of the Corps of Engineers' architecture department, a position she held for seven years.
 During World War II, she was involved in designing buildings for wartime needs, including hospitals, airports, supply depots, warehouses, and housing.

-Boyer never gave up her dream of becoming an architect in private practice.
-In 1941 she made history as the first woman in Ohio to sit and pass the state architecture exam.
+In 1941, she made history as the first woman in Ohio to sit and pass the state architecture exam.
 After four more years with the Corps of Engineers, Boyer and colleagues Robert C. Vogt and William J. Ivers resigned and founded the architectural firm of Vogt, Ivers and Associates in Cincinnati, Ohio.
 Despite not being included in the firm's name, India became head of the firm and found herself up against tough competition from all-male practices.
-Boyer's interests ranged from commercial to industrial, recreational, educational buildings.
-She is known in the Cincinnati area for designing the Elmwood Place School and the Shawnee Park.
+Boyer's interests ranged from commercial to industrial, recreational, educational buildings, including Elmwood Place School and the Shawnee Park.
 During this time, the Ryerson Steel Company was expanding and Boyer helped with their architectural plans.

+In 1946, Boyer became the first female member of the Cincinnati chapter of the American Institute of Architects (AIA).

 Later life

-Boyer suffered a heart attack in 1975 and as a consequence had to retire early, although she continued to work as a consultant for the Hamilton County Park District, Elmwood Place School, and Shawnee Park.
-Even after she stopped being active in architecture, Boyer continued to receive local awards such as the YMCA Women of Achievement award and the Outstanding Alumnus Award from Ohio State University.
+Boyer suffered a heart attack in 1975 and as a consequence had to retire early, although she continued to work as a consultant.
+Boyer received the YMCA Women of Achievement award and the Distinguished Alumna Award from the Ohio State University College of Engineering in 1983.
 In 1994 a group of women who considered her a role model established the India Boyer Guild of Women in Architecture in her honor.
 She died in Cincinnati on February 9, 1998, at the age of 90.

+Papers

+Boyer's architectural drawings and archives are held at the University of Cincinnati's College of Design, Architecture, Art, and Planning Library.